 Nori rolls are one of my favorite foods to eat.
-They are relatively easy to make, once you learn how to roll them using a sushi rolling mat.
+Once you learn how to roll them using a sushi rolling mat, they are relatively easy to make.
 This is one of the food combinations that work well in nori rolls.
 But this is also a frame for you to experiment with whatever you have available.
 You will enjoy these salmon avocado nori rolls.

 Who needs bread when you have nori?

-Every time I make nori rolls I have this thought in mind.
-Who really needs bread to make rolled sandwiches when you have nori?
+Every time I make nori rolls, I have this thought in mind.
+Who needs bread to make rolled sandwiches when you have nori?
 Sometimes I make the chicken nori rolls recipe from the original Plant Paradox book.
 That’s how I got the idea that nori is not only good for sushi, but you can fill them with anything.